ideaconsult/Toxtree.js/README.md

 ### Configuration parameters

-Beside specifying the exact place of code insertion the `<div>` tag, referred above, is also used to configure the type and configuration of the front-end.
+Beside specifying the exact place of code insertion the `<div>` tag, referred above, is also used to setup the type and configuration of the front-end.
 There are three ways to pass configuration parameters to _jToxKit_:

 - As **query parameters** on the page request itself.
 For example jToxTree query might look like: `toxtree.html?server=http://apps.ideaconsult.net:8080/ambit2&search=caffeine`, providing `server` parameter to _jToxKit_.
 - As **data-XXX** attributes of the inserting _div_.
-Ther follow the common *data-XXX* naming convention, i.e. `pollDelay` is referred with `data-poll-delay`.
+They follow the common *data-XXX* naming convention, i.e. `pollDelay` is referred with `data-poll-delay`.
 - As **JS object** when calling `jToxKit.init({ })` manually.
 By default on page loading jToxKit scans and initialized itself based on above parameters.
 If that need to be supressed a `data-manual-init` can be set to *true* and `jToxKit.init()`, be called with desired parameters.

 Although different kits can have different configuration parameteres, these are common:

 - `kit`  (attr. `data-kit`), _required_: specifies the exact type of front-end to be inserted.
 Only one type is allowed (of course!) - currently available kits are explained in the beginning.
 - `server` (attr. `data-server`), _optional_: the default server to be used on AJAX requests, if the serevr is not specified on the call itself.
-- `jsonp` (attr. `data-jsonp`), _optional_: whether to use _JSONP_ style queries to the server, instead of normal ones, which is the default.
+- `jsonp` (attr. `data-jsonp`), _optional_: whether to use _JSONP_ style queries to the server, instead of asynchronous ones.
+Mind that _JSONP_ setting does not influence _POST_ requests.
 Default is *false*.
 - `timeout` (attr. `data-timeout`), _optional_: the timeout for AJAX requests, in milliseconds.
 Default is 5000.
-- `pollDelay` (attr. `data-poll-delay`), _optional_: certain services involve creating a task on the server and waiting for it to finish - this is the time between poll request, while waiting for it to finish.
+- `pollDelay` (attr. `data-poll-delay`), _optional_: certain services involve creating a task on the server and waiting for it to finish - this is the time between poll request, while waiting it to finish.
 In milliseconds.
 Default is 200.
 - attr. `data-manual-init`, _optional_: informs _jToxKit_ to skip processing the element now and wait for explicit call from the user with custom parameters provided.

 If same parameter is provided in more than one way, there is certain priority - lowest goes to **data-XXX** configuration, which can be overriden by the **query line**, which can be overriden with **manual settings**.